Tsitko/drawyourbot/README.md

 # Custom classes
 ## Arrow
 Arrow is a class for arrows.
-It have the following attributes:
+It has the following attributes:
 - id: string (arrow id)
 - source: string (source element id)
 - target: string (target element id)